Where to begin?

 Although, as the year began, I was so lucky to have been able to move in with a dear friend of mine, whom I have known for nearly a decade.
 This was the beginning of my journey towards a positive and balanced life.
-Being surrounded by people who truly have your best interest at heart is something I cannot accurately describe – the growth it allows you is simply amazing.
+Being surrounded by people who truly have your best interest at heart is something I cannot accurately describe – the growth it allows is simply amazing.

 So here I was, moving out of a state of emotional chaos which had kept me feeling utterly paralysed, to a serene space, oozing with positivity.
-Overnight I became one of those girls who would roll out of bed, stroll into the kitchen, pop the kettle on and shortly after, sit with her mug of steaming hot tea, and admire the awakening sky.
+Overnight I became one of those girls who would roll out of bed, stroll into the kitchen, pop the kettle on and shortly after, sit with her mug of steaming hot tea, admiring the awakening sky.

 Lesson 1: Your environment is EVERYTHING.

 Within this new space I could decide exactly how I wanted things to be, my schedule for the week, my meals, who I invited over – everything.
-My new independence chucked me into a deep pool of water and I instantly became a world-class swimmer.
+My new independence threw me into a deep pool of water and I instantly became a world-class swimmer.
 What this helped me to realise, besides the fact that a good environment is freaken great, was that I truly was in control of much more in my life than I had previously thought.
 It’s crazy what a little space and time away from certain people can do for you.
-I just clicked.
+It just clicked.